coopcycle/coopcycle-website/content/careers.en.md

 - Resolving issues reported by users.
 - Giving insights on technical challenges to improve customer experience.
 - Knowledge of the functioning of Git and GitHub’s workflow (issues, projects, ...)

-Technologies
+### Technologies

 - The backend (web platform & API) is made with PHP & Symfony, using the API Platform framework.
 Experience with PHP & Symfony is a plus, or at least experience with a well-known web framework (Ruby On Rails, Laravel...).
 - The frontend is made in vanilla JavaScript (with Babel) & React, using Bootstrap 3 & Sass.
 - The mobile app is made with React Native.
 If you don’t have experience with React Native, you should at least have experience with React.
 - Our infrastructure is deployed on various cloud providers using Ansible, and a little bit of Docker.
 We are not using orchestration software such as Kubernetes, but experience with it is a great plus.

+Take a look at [our GitHub repositories](https://github.com/coopcycle).

 ### Examples of potential future managerial roles to fill

 - Internal communication with the team.
 You are the person responsible for the right information to land in the right people’s hands both on the tech and non-tech sides.
 - Communication with CoopCycle members (= software users) :
 - Collect the bug/features requests, ensure the follow-up of these
 - Communicate to CoopCycle members about roadmaps, software change, aso.
 - Implement and manage the Scrum process.
 (Daily, Sprint review and planning, Retrospective).

-Profile:
+### Profile

 - Full stack developer
 - Organizational ability
 - Good communication skills
 - Interest in the development of cooperatives and platform cooperativism.
 - Interest in the development of bike delivery and low carbon emission modes of transportation.

 ## Working conditions